 - Begin by gathering all of your supplies and making sure you have space to work.
-You'll want to make sure the bowls, measuring cups, spoons, spatulas, pans and immersion blender and any other supplies you make the soap in are exclusively for soapmaking.
+You'll want to make sure the bowls, measuring cups, spoons, spatulas, pans, immersion blender, and any other supplies you make the soap in are exclusively for soapmaking.
 I keep mine in a crate and pull it out when I'm ready.

 - Prepare your mold by lining it with freezer paper.
 There is a great tutorial on how to do that here.
-You will put your freezer paper shiny side up in the mold.
-Note: if you happen to purchase a silicon lined mold you will not need to line it.
+You will put your freezer paper's shiny side up in the mold.
+Note: if you happen to purchase a silicon-lined mold you will not need to line it.
 I use a homemade mold, so I line mine.

 - Put on your goggles and gloves if you haven't already.
 I usually grab everything and measure out my water then grab my weird science stuff.
 You'll leave this equipment on for the remainder of the process as you'll be working with caustic liquids.

 - Carefully measure out your lye into a clean container.
 I use a tiny plastic cup for this that I have LYE written all over so that I know that's what it's for.
 Lye is little beads that sometimes have a mind of their own when you pour, so do it carefully trying not to spread too many beads around outside of the container.

 - Wipe up any stray lye beads with a damp paper towel.
 There will inevitably be some stray beads.
 Just dampen a paper towel and wipe them up and dispose of them.
 No biggie.